goytia54/se-tools-learning/aws/essential-training/iaas-storage.md

 * Like dropbox
 * Slower then EFS and EBS
 * Don't expose files you don't want.
 Keep public and private buckets to keep things seperate
+* Don't put the key onto the server

+## IAM Roles
+* You can give a ec2 instance a role so it has acceess to the bucket

+## S3 Glacier
+* Only put data that infrequently used, wait sometime to access

+## CloudFront
+* Push contents to edge servers all over the world
+* Content Delivery Network